nikhilparla/ether/README.md

 - 'block' is another global.
 Has info about this current block (we use the timestamp in example)
 -  use 'payable' keyword when you want to send/receive payments
 - 'events' are like ROS events, helps you with the log.
 You can subscribe to the events
+    -  you can view these messages in the transaction logs in the blockchain
     - you can use the 'indexed' keyword to filter on that property, our case we indexed the buyer name

 ### Transactioins
 - The etherium blockchain is made of bundles of recored called blocks